apache/camel-website/content/blog/2022/05/camel317-whatsnew/index.md

 ### Java 17 (runtime) support

-This is the first release where we have official Java 17 support.
-The support is runtime only, meaning that we do not add special support for new Java 17 language features such as Java records.
+Camel 3.17 is the first release where we have official support for Java 17, really easy to remember :) That said, the Java 17 support is runtime only, meaning that we do not add special support for new Java 17 language features such as Java records.

 ### Camel Main